-Credits: 3 Course Offering: As Needed Corequisites: None Prerequisites: None An introduction and overview of fundamental processes, trends, and practices of juvenile and adult probation, institutional treatment, parole, and contemporary community-based correctional programs, both public and private will be covered in this course.
+Credits: 3 Course Offering: As Needed Prerequisites: None Corequisites: None An introduction and overview of fundamental processes, trends, and practices of juvenile and adult probation, institutional treatment, parole, and contemporary community-based correctional programs, both public and private will be covered in this course.
 Included is a review of the history and philosophy of corrections, with emphasis on the constitutional rights of offenders.
 Student Learning Outcomes (SLOs)

-- 1. Explain and analyze the correctional process, - the correctional system, and the role of corrections - contemporary society. in
+- 1. Explain and analyze the correctional process, - the correctional system, and the role of corrections - in contemporary society.

-Evaluate the history and evolution of the 2. correctional
+2. Evaluate the history and evolution of the correctional process.

-- process. - 3.
-Identify the various correctional systems. - 4 Examine the administration and trends in corrections.
+- 3. Identify the various correctional systems. - 4.
+Examine the administration and trends in corrections.